C2SM/git-course/advanced/Exercise_7.md

 git switch -c merge_feature
 ```

 Make a change to the schedule for day 2.
 Let's add a presentation session.
+The following gives examples using the `sed` command line tool, which were tested on Linux but may not work on other platforms.
+You can also simply open the file in a file editor to make the change.

 ```plaintext
 sed -i '/Coffee/ a 11:15-12:30: Presentation session' schedule_day2